 If you want to create an authentic tasting espresso shot, then not only do you need to use espresso beans, but you should use an espresso making machine, or a Mocha.
 This style of coffee needs to be made with extremely hot water shooting through the coffee grinds, and so it can't be brewed in the same way as a cold brew.

-Made just like teabags, steeped coffee bags are very easy to use.
+Made just like teabags, single serve coffee bags are very easy to use.
 All you need to do is sink the bag in hot water and leave it to brew for several minutes.
 This will give you great coffee within a short amount of time, without the need for complicated machines or brewing methods.
-Our Chamberlain Coffee blends are available in steeped coffee bags, for those of you who want an excellent cup of coffee without all the hard work.
+Our Chamberlain Coffee blends are available in single serve coffee bags, for those of you who want an excellent cup of coffee without all the hard work.
 We use freshly ground coffee in them and they are available in a range of blends and roast levels.

 Even if you buy the best coffee beans out there, you need to ensure that you use them correctly to create your coffee.
 Great coffee beans are a good start towards an excellent coffee drink, but it also depends heavily on how you brew them!